miguelrisero/betterpic-web-content/blog/how-to-take-a-professional-headshot-for-linkedin.md

 In addition, if you want to step it up, you can use BetterPic's AI-generated professional headshots service, which will produce stunning headshots for you in a matter of minutes.

-Now that you know how to take a professional headshot for LinkedIn, what are you waiting for? try Betterpic ai headshot generator and get ready to dazzle.
+Now that you know how to take a professional headshot for LinkedIn, what are you waiting for? try BetterPic AI headshot generator and get ready to dazzle.